dustinpfister/blog_posts/_posts/js-javascript-string.md

 layout: post
 categories: js
 id: 364
-updated: 2020-06-25 16:06:24
+updated: 2020-10-23 12:18:15
-version: 1.24
+version: 1.25
 ---

-A [javaScript String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String) is one of the primitive values that there are to work with when making a project with javaScript.
-A [string](https://en.wikipedia.org/wiki/String_(computer_science)) is a collection of characters that compose a text pattern, and as such can serve a number of purposes beyond just simply displaying human readable text.
+A [javaScript String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String) is one of the primitive values that there are to work with when working in a javaScript programming environment.
+A [string](https://en.wikipedia.org/wiki/String_%28computer_science%29) is a collection of characters that compose text, and as such can serve a number of purposes beyond just simply displaying human readable text.

+Strings are a type of primitive value rather than an object, however there is a wrapper object to work with when it comes to a string which can give the allusion that a string is a kind of object.
+The wrapper object of a String is loaded with all kinds of useful methods to help worth with a string value.
+In addition the String wrapper object is array like, so often many array prototype methods can be used with a string by way of something like the Function call prototype method.

-There is a great deal to write about when it comes to javaScript Strings, but in this post I will be going over the basics of strings, and covering some of the must know String prototype methods.
-While in the process of going over the basics and some string methods I might manage to cover some general quirks to look out for when working with a String in javaScript.
+There is a great deal to write about when it comes to javaScript Strings, but in this post I will be going over just some of the basics of strings including some of the must know String prototype methods.
+In the process of doing so I might manage to cover some general quirks to look out for when working with a String in javaScript, and I might also branch off into some closely related topics where doing so might be called for.

 <!-- more -->